 Students who believe that their records contain inaccurate, incorrect, or misleading information or that their privacy rights have been violated may discuss their problems informally with the Office of the Registrar.
 If the decisions made are in agreement with the student's requests, the appropriate records will be amended.
-If not, the student has the right to file a formal complaint with the Associate Vice Chancellor of Student Affairs on the ASUMH campus.
-For more information on student rights under the Act, contact FERPA on the Internet at the following Web address: http://www2.ed.gov/po1icv/gen/quid/fpco/ferpa/index.html.
+If not, thestudent has the right to file a formal complaint with the Vice Chancellor for Student Affairs on the ASUMHcampus.
+For more information on student rights under the Act, contact FERPA on the Internet at the following Web address: https://www2.ed.gov/policy/gen/guid/fpco/ferpa/index.html.